Frostedpilot/Geminya/docs/ANIDLE.md

-# Anime Wordle Command Documentation
+# Anidle Command Documentation

 ## Overview
-A Discord bot command that implements a Wordle-like game using anime data from the Jikan API (MyAnimeList).
+A Discord bot command that implements an anidle-like game using anime data from the Jikan API (MyAnimeList).
 Players must guess an anime title based on its properties.

 ## Game Mechanics